neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 Towards the latter half of the testing phase, I realized how much more valuable it would be to measure the *coefficient of correlation* and not just the coefficient of determination.
 While the initial idea was to use the latter metric (because I thought measuring 'shuffledness' was sufficient), I later realized that knowing the 'bias' of a dataset (whether it tends to be in the *right order* or in *reverse*) would just be as insightful, since some of the algorithms obviously perform differently based on this.
 In this case, correlation would definitely give us more insights to work with.

 Due to the delay of this realization, I had to restart all the tests I had done at that point.
-All in all, counting mishaps and dry-runs, I probably left my laptop on for a total of at least 48 hours running tests on the algorithms.
+All in all, counting mishaps and dry-runs, I probably left my laptop on for a total of at least 50 hours running tests on the algorithms.
 In case you're curious, my humble potato has an `Intel i3-6006u` processor, so it was definitely up for the task.
+It also uses Ubuntu, not Windows.

 <br />